jkobject/jkobject.github.io/_posts/2022-12-20-the-aqemia-story-redacted.md

 - Aqemia is a very fast environment.
 - A lot of people -more than half- leave the company after a few months.
 It is not clear if this is because of Aqemia's decisions or because of their own.
-This percentage is higher for people with previous experience in industry and biotech.
-Aqemia is largely composed of young graduates.
+This percentage seemed higher for people with previous experience in industry and biotech.
-- Aqemia is mostly composed of people coming from a small set of elite French engineering schools.
-They have, however, little to no experience in biomedical research and biology.
+- is largely composed of young graduates from a small set of elite French engineering schools.
+They have, however, little experience in biomedical research and biology.

 ------------- REDACTED -------------